felixgao/python-best-practices/docs/design_patterns.md

 # Design Patterns
 ----

-### What is Design Patterns
+### What are Design Patterns?

 In software engineering, a **design pattern** is a general repeatable solution to a commonly occurring problem in software design.

 **Design patterns can speed up the development process by providing tested, proven development paradigms.
-Design patterns helps to prevent sublet issues that can cause major problems and improve code reability**
+Design patterns help to prevent subtle issues that can cause major problems and improve code readability.**

-Design patterns usually classified into three major categories
+Design patterns are usually classified into three major categories:
  - Creational Patterns
  - Structural Patterns
  - Behavioral Patterns

-Each of the pattern type helps to solve certain class of problems.
-We are not gonig to cover all the patterns in this document, but we will cover the ones we have frequent usage of instead.
+Each pattern type helps to solve a certain class of problems.
+We are not going to cover all the patterns in this document, but we will cover the ones we frequently use.

-Creational Patterns
+## Creational Patterns
 ----

 ### Singleton

 #### Intent
-- Ensure a class or object only one instance, and provide a global point of access to it
+- Ensure a class has only one instance, and provide a global point of access to it.

 #### Problem
-Application sometimes needs *one and only one* instance of an object during the life time of the application instance.
+Applications sometimes need *one and only one* instance of an object during the lifetime of the application instance.

 #### Solution
-It is recommend to name all your singletons in a `singleton.py` file within your project.
-Optionally, you can also name the file to whatever you prefer, but expose the singleton object via `__all__` of the module's `__init__.py`
+It is recommended to name all your singletons in a `singleton.py` file within your project.
+Optionally, you can also name the file whatever you prefer, but expose the singleton object via `__all__` of the module's `__init__.py`.

-Since we don't want to expose the ability to create a new instance of object to external modules and python modules are imported once and globally avaliable after import.
-It is important to make sure the name of the class starts with `__` or dunder and use `__all__` to limit the symbols that needs to be exprted.
+Since we don't want to expose the ability to create a new instance of the object to external modules and Python modules are imported once and globally available after import, it is important to make sure the name of the class starts with `__` (dunder) and use `__all__` to limit the symbols that need to be exported.

 ```python
 # in singleton.py